ericrenone/Lambda-Dual-Path-Variational-Convergence/README.md

 ## 🔍 Core Concept

-Learning is modeled as a deterministic state machine:
+Learning is modeled as a stochastic dynamical system:

 Each update step: